 Whether you want to explore the geothermal activity along with the Bumpas Hell or hike Cinder Cone, you will have a blast in this national park.

-Lassen Volcanic National Park is often combined with nearby places like Mount Shasta and Redding, the nearest town.
+Lassen Volcanic National Park is often combined with nearby places like Mount Shasta and Redding.

 Best day trips from San Francisco: final word